about

 NODES

 Samir created a platform for distributed application for Chevron, by creating a 7 nodes block system that enabled one of the first fully distributed applications.
-This foundational work is a kew part of Web 3.0 Blockchain chains today and used to create KWS — Kyro Web 3.0 Services in 2021.
+This foundational work is a kew part of Web 3.0 Blockchain chains today and used to create KWS — Kyro Web Services.

 Additional